droglenc/NCMTH107/modules/CE/UEDAQuant1_CE1.knit.md

 ## Hand Calculations

 Consider the following three data sets for questions below.
-Show your work for all questions.
+Show your work for all questions. [[See hints at bottom.](#hints)]

 <pre>
 Data Set 1